BHUTUU/bhutuu.github.io/README.md

-# bhutuu.github.io
+# my_webpage
-This my first website just an initiative to learn web development!
+This is my first webpage just as initiative to learn web development.